-The 2013 Term Loan and 2014 Term Loan are collateralized by a blanket lien on all corporate assets, excluding intellectual property, and by a negative pledge of the Company's intellectual property.
-The 2013 Term Loan and 2014 Term Loan contain customary default provisions that include material adverse events, as defined therein.
+The term loan is collateralized by a blanket lien on all corporate assets, excluding intellectual property, and by a negative pledge of the Company's intellectual property.
+The term loan contains customary default provisions that include material adverse events, as defined therein.
 The Company has determined that the risk of subjective acceleration under the material adverse events clause is remote and therefore has classified the outstanding principal in current and long-term liabilities based on scheduled principal payments.

-The Company assessed all terms and features of the 2013 Term Loan and the 2014 Term Loan in order to identify any potential embedded features that would require bifurcation.
+The Company assessed all terms and features of the term loan in order to identify any potential embedded features that would require bifurcation.
 As part of this analysis, the Company assessed the economic characteristics and risks of the term loan, including put and call features.
-The Company determined that all features of each of the 2013 Term Loan and the 2014 Term Loan are clearly and closely associated with a debt host and do not require bifurcation as a derivative liability, or the fair value of the feature is immaterial to the Company's financial statements.
+The Company determined that all features of each of the term loan are clearly and closely associated with a debt host and do not require bifurcation as a derivative liability, or the fair value of the feature is immaterial to the Company's financial statements.
 The Company will continue to reassess the features on a quarterly basis to determine if they require separate accounting.

-Future minimum payments, which include principal and interest due under each of the 2013 Term Loan and the 2014 Term Loan, are \$0.6 million, in the aggregate, for the remainder of 2017 and \$1.6 million, in the aggregate, in 2018.
+Future minimum payments, which include principal and interest due under the term loan, are \$1.1 million, in the aggregate, for the remainder of 2018.